Renter beware: Local family falls prey to housing scam

 On Zillow, the home was listed for $1,295 a month; it was being advertised for $675 a month on the fraudulent posting.

-The Bryants paid the person first month’s rent, a $650 deposit, and a $50 application fee via Cash App, which Ashley Bryant said didn’t find unusual because that’s how she paid her last landlord who managed property independently.
+The Bryants paid the person first month’s rent, a $650 deposit, and a $50 application fee via Cash App, which Angel Bryant didn’t find unusual because that’s how she paid her last landlord who managed property independently.

 “We put everything we had into the move,” Bryant said.
 “So I mean, that’s the sad part… I understand stuff happens but you have to have money to move somewhere else.
 I was a little bit short for what we needed to move and had to borrow money from my boss.
 After we found out that we had been scammed, I just thought ‘Oh Lord have mercy, what do I do?”